Yom Kippur War

 The problem will be to relate the Arab concern for the sovereignty over the territories to the Israeli concern for the secure boundaries.

 We believe that the process of negotiations between the parties is an essential component of this.
-Quandt considers, "It was brilliant performance, one of his most impressive."
+Quandt considers, "It was a brilliant performance, one of his most impressive."

 One hour later the United Nations Security Council adopted Resolution 340.
 This time the ceasefire held and the fourth Arab-Israeli war was over.